joshmorgan1000/chainbeasts/docs/ProofWorkflow.md

 ## 6. STARK Implementation Details

-The prover is distributed as the `libstark_prover.so` shared library which exports a small C API:
+The prover is distributed as the `libstark_prover_v2.so` shared library which exports a small C API:
 `zk_generate_proof(const int8_t* data, size_t len, zk_proof_raw* out)` and
 `zk_verify_proof(...)`.  `ZkProofSystem` loads the library at startup (optionally